 The high bridge can throw people out of position and makes an already difficult exercise more difficult to perform.

-In my opinion the low sweep gives you all that, but perhaps not as much as the paused sweep.
+In our opinion the low sweep gives you all that, but perhaps not as much as the paused sweep.

-I haven’t trained the paused sweep much – mainly because I’ve become so comfortable with my current method – but I have clients who use this method and it works very, very well for them.
+We haven’t trained the paused sweep much – mainly because we’ve become so comfortable with our current method – but we have members who use this method and it works very, very well for them.

-To my previous point about your transitions being more direct, the paused sweep allows you to maintain contact with the floor even more than the low sweep.
+To our previous point about your transitions being more direct, the paused sweep allows you to maintain contact with the floor even more than the low sweep.

 The Getup is a lift that’s trained slowly and deliberately.
 Performing the Getup in this manner allows you to tinker with your position as your move from phase to phase.